autoscan-lab/autOScan-engine/README.md

 ## Cloud Service

-This repo also ships the private cloud grading service used by the WhatsApp agent.
+This repo also ships the private cloud grading service used by the Web Agent.
 For service setup, deployment, environment variables, and HTTP API details, see [CLOUD_SETUP.md](./CLOUD_SETUP.md).

 ## Features